 In 1977, Ellen St. John of Cooperstown started the Cooperstown Food Pantry, then known as the Cooperstown Food Bank, in a closet at the village library.
 In 1992, the First Presbyterian Church provided space which included the entire basement of the Church House.
-In 2014 the pantry moved to a newly renovated first floor location in the same building.
-The name Food Pantry is a newer designation for membership in Feeding America (formerly America’s Second Harvest), a network of over 250 huge, regional food banks serving all 50 states and Puerto Rico.
-Cooperstown is a member agency of The Regional Food Bank of Northeastern NY located in Latham, near Albany.
+In 2014, the Pantry moved to a newly renovated first floor location in the same building.
+The name “Food Pantry” is a more recent designation for membership in Feeding America (formerly America’s Second Harvest), a network of over 250 regional food banks serving all 50 states and Puerto Rico.
+The Cooperstown Food Pantry is a member agency of The Regional Food Bank of Northeastern NY located in Latham, near Albany.

 Founding Director, Ellen St. John